ibm-cloud-docs/containers/cs_clusters.md

   - No backups are created of your cluster or your data in your persistent storage.
 Deleting a cluster or persistent storage is permanent and cannot be undone.
   - When you remove a cluster, you also remove any subnets that were automatically provisioned when you created the cluster and that you created by using the `bx cs cluster-subnet-create` command.
 However, if you manually added existing subnets to your cluster by using the `bx cs cluster-subnet-add command`, these subnets are not removed from your IBM Cloud infrastructure (SoftLayer) account and you can reuse them in other clusters.

+Before you begin:
-Before you begin, note down your cluster ID.
-You might need the cluster ID to investigate and remove related IBM Cloud infrastructure (SoftLayer) resources that are not automatically deleted with your cluster, such as persistent storage.
+* Note down your cluster ID.
+You might need the cluster ID to investigate and remove related IBM Cloud infrastructure (SoftLayer) resources that are not automatically deleted with your cluster.
-{: tip}
+* If you want to delete the data in your persistent storage, [understand the delete options](cs_storage.html#cleanup).

 To remove a cluster: